-- held for sale, such as harvested grain; - used in the production of saleable goods, such as seed, feed; or - in the process of being produced, such as standing crops, or feeder livestock.
+- held for sale, such as harvested grain; - used in the production of saleable goods, such as seed and feed; or - in the process of being produced, such as standing crops, or feeder livestock.

 Seed that you have already planted, and fertilizer or chemicals that you have already applied, are not part of your inventory.
 Purchased inventory is inventory you have bought and paid for.

 Specified animals are horses.
-You may also choose to treat cattle you registered under the Animal Pedigree Act as specified animals.
-To make this choice, put a note on your income tax return saying you want to treat the animal this way.
-If you treat an animal on a return as a specified animal, we will continue to treat it this way until you sell it.
+You may also choose to designate cattle you registered under the Animal Pedigree Act as specified animals.
+To make this choice, put a note on your income tax return saying you want to designate the animal this way.
+If you indicate on your return that it is a specified animal, we will continue to consider it this way until you sell it.